stackbit-projects/creative-ethics-a2971/src/pages/index.md

     padding_bottom: large
     background_color: primary
   - type: grid_section
-    title: Here's what we can do...
+    title: Here's what you can do...
     subtitle: ''
     align: center
     grid_items: